a-sh-dev/hyd_ruby_terminal_app/README.md

 - Randomise dad jokes
   - The user can generate jokes multiple times
-  - Content can be spoken out (speech/speak features)
-  - User has the option to switch to the other entertainment
+  - User has the option to switch to the other entertainment *(will be implemented at later version)*
-  - Ideal back-end features:

-    - Possibility to deactivate the jokes that appear too much and then be re-activated at specific period of time, to reduce repetition
-    - Possibility for external contents update (API implementation)

 ##### Features 2.2 –*"How about an encouragement?"*